 But there is another breed of people who follow their passion and overlook obstacles that would stop other people.
 While other people see problems, these select group of people try to see the opportunities in these problems and discover solutions that improve the quality of life for all.

-Here is the list of 30 such remarkable people who had the courage to start their own ventures in the face of remarkable odds.
+Here is the list of ’30 under 30′ remarkable Ecommerce startup founders who had the courage to start their own ventures in the face of remarkable odds.
 They have worked hard, showed resilience and never compromised on the quality and outcome of their efforts.

 Neelofa (Malaysia) – Founder, NH Prima International

 Neelofa, a household name in Malaysia, is best known for being a TV personality.
 In 2014, whilst undergoing a personal transformation, she decided to don a Hijab (a headscarf worn by Muslim women).
 Being a strong fashion aficionado, Neelofa realized that there wasn’t much variety in hijab designs that could resonate with modern, stylish Muslim women.

 Coming from a business oriented family, Neelofa always had a passion for business, and thus it comes as no surprise that she wanted to fill the gap for the market for modern-day hijab.
 Neelofa assembled a team of like-minded individuals and decided to successfully launched her start her own label, Naelofar Hijab in 2014, initially selling shawls online and offline.
 She soon launched two new labels, Naelofar Abaya and Lofalens.
 One of the reasons for her success is her social media marketing strategy.
 Neelofa has millions of Instagram fans who played a big role in the expansion of her business.
 The Naelofar Hijab line now sells in 38 countries through online stores.